Bloodstone & Diamonds

 Bloodstone & Diamonds is the eighth studio album by American heavy metal band Machine Head, released via Nuclear Blast on November 7, 2014.
 It is the first album to feature Jared MacEachern who replaced founding bassist Adam Duce in 2013.
-Although the album does not have a title track, the album gets its name from a lyric from the opening track and second single, "Now We Die".
+Although the album does not have a title track, the album gets its name from a lyric from "Now We Die".

+"Sail into the Black" was featured in the video package for the triple threat match between Seth Rollins, Roman Reigns and CM Punk in Night 1 of Wrestlemania 41.

 Background

 The album was once again mixed by Colin Richardson with additional tracking, editing, and mixing by Andy Sneap and Steve Lagudi.
 All album art was done by Travis Shinn.
 It is the band's first album not to be released on Roadrunner Records.

 Lyrics and themes

 Like with previous Machine Head releases, the album's lyrics detail political and social themes, particularly civil unrest, dissatisfaction and injustice, often with violent conclusions.
 The song "Night of Long Knives" is not about the Röhm-Putsch, but instead the Manson Family murders in Hollywood in 1969.

 "Imaginal Cells" is an instrumental featuring samples from the audiobook Spontaneous Evolution by Dr. Bruce Lipton and Steve Bhaerman.